Twisted equivariant quasi-elliptic cohomology and M-brane charge: Twisted equivariant elliptic cohomology over

 \section{Twisted equivariant elliptic cohomology over $\mathbb{C}$}

-In \cite[Section 3]{Dan}, Berwick-Evans constructed a twisted version of Devoto's equivariant elliptic cohomology with complex coefficients, which is the target of the twisted Chern character map we constructed in Section \ref{twistedchernchar}.
-This is the version of Devoto's twisted theory that we use in this paper.
-For the convenience of the reader, we sketch his construction in this section.
+In \cite[Section 3]{Berwick2022}, Berwick-Evans constructed a twisted version of Devoto's equivariant elliptic cohomology with complex coefficients.
+We sketch his construction in this section.
+We construct in Section \ref{twistedChernS} the Chern character from twisted quasi-elliptic cohomology to a variant of twisted Devoto's equivariant elliptic cohomology.